Dallas Fence Service

 The honest answer isn't always "repair."
 Here's how we think about it, and how we'll advise you when we walk your fence.

 Repair usually makes sense when the posts are sound and the damage is localized — a downed section after a storm, a sagging gate, a dozen bad boards, a couple of leaning posts.
-If 70 to 80 percent of the fence is solid, fixing the bad parts is the cheaper, smarter move.
+If most of the fence is solid, fixing the bad parts is the cheaper, smarter move.

 Replacement usually wins when the problems are systemic.
 If posts are failing up and down the line, the whole fence is leaning, or wood posts are rotting one after another, you'll spend good money chasing failures that keep coming.
 At that point a new fence on galvanized steel posts costs less over five years than repeated repairs — and you reset the clock instead of patching a fence that's already at the end of its life.